Oxford Bioscience Partners

 Series C in 2007

-Intechra, LLC is an electronics lifecycle management company based in Jackson, Mississippi, specializing in information technology asset disposition (ITAD), value recovery, and computer recycling services.
-The company assists businesses and government entities in retiring IT assets, such as personal computers, servers, and networking equipment, while ensuring compliance with federal privacy regulations and environmental laws.
-Intechra offers a range of services including data security, service plans, and computer remarketing, complemented by logistics support that features secured transport and chain of custody.
-The recycling services provided by Intechra cover various materials, including metals, circuit boards, and batteries, as well as plastic casings and storage media.
-Additionally, Intechra operates an online store where it sells laptops, personal computers, and computer parts.
-The company serves small and mid-sized businesses, cities, and educational institutions, and was formerly known as Recycled Computers International, LLC, when it was founded in 1987.
+Intechra, LLC is an electronics lifecycle management company based in Jackson, Mississippi, specializing in information technology asset disposition, value recovery, and computer recycling services for businesses and government entities.
+Founded in 1987, the company assists organizations in retiring IT assets such as personal computers, servers, and networking equipment, while ensuring compliance with federal privacy regulations and environmental laws.
+Intechra offers a range of services, including data security, logistics support with secured transport and chain of custody, and on-site services.
+Additionally, the company recycles various materials, including metals, circuit boards, batteries, and plastics.
+Intechra also operates an online store that sells laptops, personal computers, and computer parts, catering primarily to small and mid-sized businesses, cities, and educational institutions.

 CircuLite